sofyansitorus/Woongkir/README.txt

 == Changelog ==

+= 1.1.1 - 2018-01-14 =

+* Fix - Prevent request to API server if the destination adddress is not complete.
+* Improvemnets - Set timeout parameter for remote request: 10 seconds.

 = 1.1.0 - 2018-01-13 =

 * Feature - Add new domestic shipping couriers: STAR, SICEPAT, JET, PANDU, J&T.